c3re/can2mqtt/README.md

 ## Unidirectional Mode
-Normally can2mqtt works in bidirectional mode, that means all messages von can are send to mqtt and vice versa.
+Normally can2mqtt works in bidirectional mode, that means all messages from the CAN-bus are send to mqtt and vice versa.
 If you wish you can run can2mqtt in a unidirectional mode to only send messages from can to mqtt or only mqtt to can.
 To do so you have to use the flag `-d` with one fo the following settings:

 | dirMode | effect                                                                          |
 |---------|---------------------------------------------------------------------------------|